What Are Perpetual Contracts? A Complete Guide

 What Are Perpetual Contracts?

 Risk Warning Perpetual contract trading involves substantial risk of loss due to leverage.
-You can lose more than your initial investment.
+You can lose your entire margin in minutes.
 This guide is for educational purposes only and is not financial advice.

 Perpetual contracts ("perps") are derivatives that track the price of an underlying asset without an expiration date.
 Traders can hold a long or short position indefinitely, as long as they maintain enough margin to cover unrealized losses.
 Unlike traditional futures, which settle on a fixed quarterly or monthly date, perps stay open until the trader closes them or the position is liquidated.